Sourdough Cheddar Crackers (Like Cheez-Its!)

 Instructions

-• Turn the dough out onto a piece of parchment paper and top with a second piece of parchment.
+• Roll out dough.
+Turn the dough out onto a piece of parchment paper and top with a second piece of parchment.
 Roll out as thin as you can using a rolling pin.
-Cut into squares using a pastry wheel and place the squares on two parchment-lined baking sheets.
-Sprinkle generously with kosher salt.

-• Bake for 10-13 minutes, switching the baking sheets halfway.
+• Bake.
+Bake for 10-13 minutes, switching the baking sheets halfway.
 The crackers should be crisp with slightly browned edges.
 Allow to cool directly on the baking sheet.
 Serve immediately, or let fully cool and transfer to airtight container and store for up to 2 days.

 Notes